SoftwareEngineeringToolDemos/FSE-2012-REPERTOIRE/README.md

 In this repository, for REPERTOIRE you will find:

 * :white_check_mark: [Source code] (https://github.com/baishakhir/RepertoireTool)
-* :x: Virtual machine containing tool (not available, Windows box)
+* :x: Virtual machine containing tool (not available)

 This repository was constructed by [Siddhartha Kollipara](https://github.com/skollip) and his team, under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).